 Once we’d iced the cooler, cut Scott’s hair (yes, it’s my job now) and took showers, we headed out to Los Portales for dinner, because we never turn down a chance to eat Mexican!
 We were more than pleasantly surprised with our food, service and the whole place.
 It was awesome….and very, very affordable!
 If you’re ever in Callao (pronounced Ca lee o), Virginina, stop by and stuff yourself!

-We’ll stay here, happily ensconced at Olverson’s, until Tuesday or Wednesday.
+We’ll stay here, happily ensconced at Olverson’s, for the next few days.

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”